hs950559/coryrylan.com/_posts/2016-04-06-comparing-angular-1-components-to-angular-2-components.md

 With this tree like structure it is easier to understand how an app is composed and data is passed between components.
 Lets take a look at what the rendered output will look like.

-<video src="/assets/video/posts/2016-04-06-comparing-angular-1-components-to-angular-2-components/angular-component.mp4" autoplay loop controls class="float-center col-4--max"></video>
+<video src="/assets/video/posts/2016-04-06-comparing-angular-1-components-to-angular-2-components/angular-component.mp4" autoplay loop controls bp-layout="float-center 4--max"></video>

 Now lets take a look at the app component source code.
 Our Angular 1 code is in ES5 while our Angular 2 code will be written in ES6/TypeScript.